mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

     IEnumerable<object> vals = new List<MyClass>();
 ```

-The is because if you look at the interface, you'll see the following:
+Looking at the interface, you'll see the following:

 ```csharp
   public interface IEnumerable<out T> : IEnumerable